daleonpz/Notes/fh-dortmund/ITESD.md

 - Abstract and simplified representation of something

 ## Design:
-- Defining things (interfaces, architecture, components)  and results (documentation)
+- It the process of defining things (interfaces, architecture, components)  and results (documentation)
 - Create abstract implementation model

 ## Role of Design: